Support during COVID-19

 - Or have the virus themselves

-There are also a range of restricted activities and advice on staying at home depending on where you live.
+There is a range of restricted activities and advice on staying at home depending on where you live.
 You can find the most up-to-date information for your states here:

 Withdrawal or detox

 For people who regularly use (or are trying not to use) alcohol and other drugs, isolation may present unique challenges.

 People who use substances may find that they experience symptoms of withdrawal if they stop suddenly.
 Withdrawal can be dangerous, if you are concerned about you or someone else, contact your GP, call DirectLine on 1800 888 236 or chat to one of the counsellors at Counselling Online.
 The following resources can help you learn more:

 We know during times of great stress and upheaval drug use can increase, this means the risk of overdose can also increase, particularly with social distancing measures in place that mean you may be alone.
 Take care of yourself and those close to you, if you are in a situation where someone is overdosing, try to remain calm, call 000 – emergency services are there to help.